alexandrelamberty/nidus-api/README.md

 This application is part of a Docker stack and rely on a MongoDB database service. see:
-[Nidus](https://github.com/alexandrelamberty/nidus) project to launch the complete stack or only specific services.
+[Nidus](https://github.com/alexandrelamberty/nidus) project to launch the complete stack or only the `database` service.

 ### Run with Go